 Janet S. Herman is the current President of the Karst Waters Institute, and has served as a Board member in the past.
 She is also the 2009 Karst Award recipient.
 Dr. Herman received her Ph.D. from the Pennsylvania State University under the direction of William B. White.
 Her general research interests focus on low-temperature aqueous geochemistry, whereby she studies problems in water-rock interactions, kinetics of geochemical reactions, and the evolution of groundwater chemistry in various hydrogeological environments, including caves and karst.
 She and her students have studied saltwater intrusion into coastal limestone aquifers in Spain and in Florida, the rates of calcite precipitation in travertine-depositing streams in the Appalachian Mountains, and the role of colloids in facilitating the transport of surface-applied chemicals in agricultural watersheds underlain by limestone.

-Janet is a Professor in an interdisciplinary department of environmental sciences, and she directs a program across environmental sciences, civil engineering, and chemical engineering focused on training students to solve problems in contaminant hydrogeology.
+Janet is Professor Emerita in an interdisciplinary Department of Environmental Sciences at the University of Virginia.
 She is the past recipient of the Association for Women Geoscientists Outstanding Educator Award, the Geological Society of America Hydrology Division’s Distinguished Service Award, and the Presidential Award of Excellence in Science, Mathematics, and Engineering Mentoring.
 She has served her profession as Chair of the Hydrogeology Division of the Geological Society of America, as Councilor of the Geological Society of America and of the International Association of GeoChemistry, and as Program Director of Hydrologic Sciences at the National Science Foundation.